Klipper3d/klipper/docs/G-Codes.md

   for calibrating a Z position_endstop config setting.
 See the MANUAL_PROBE command for details on the parameters and the additional commands available while the tool is active.
+  `Z_ENDSTOP_UPDATE_POSITION`: Take the current Z Gcode offset (aka, babystepping), and subtract it from the stepper_z endstop_position.
+  This acts to take a frequently used babystepping value, and "make it permanent".
+Requires a `SAVE_CONFIG` to take effect.
 - `TUNING_TOWER COMMAND=<command> PARAMETER=<name> START=<value>
   FACTOR=<value> [BAND=<value>]`: A tool for tuning a parameter on each Z height during a print.
 The tool will run the given COMMAND